alfarano17/alfarano17/README.md

-- 👋 Hi, I’m Giovanni Alfarano, I study Data Science and Data Analysis (mainly for economics) and i previously studied Banaking and Finance
+- 👋 Hi, I’m Giovanni Alfarano, I study Data Science and Data Analysis (mainly for economics) and i previously studied Banking and Finance
 - 🌱 I’m currently learning data science, machine learning, deep learning, and in general all the math and computer science concepts that grab my attention
 - 🔆 I will post my projects here